Chats | Beginner

 See who's in a group chat

-To see who’s in a group chat, hover over the number of participants in the chat header to show a list of everyone’s names.
+Hover over the number of participants in the chat header to see the full list

 Name a group chat